wallabag/android-app/README.md

 [<img src="Wallabag%20Article%20View.png" align="center"
 width="200"
     hspace="10" vspace="10">](Wallabag%20Article%20View.png)

+## Permissions

+On Android versions prior to Android 6.0, wallabag required the following:
+- Full Network Access
+- View Network Connections
+- Run at startup

+The "Run at startup" permission was only used if Auto-Sync was enabled and was not utilised when Auto-Sync was disabled.
+The other two permissions were made use of for downloading content for viewing offline.

 ## Contributing
 wallabag app is a free and open source project developed by volunteers.
 Any contributions are welcome.
 Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/wallabag/android-app/issues)
  * [Translate the app](https://hosted.weblate.org/projects/wallabag/android-app/) (you don't have to create an account).
  * Write some code.
 Please follow the code style used in the project to make a review process faster.

 ## License